- Workforce management

 - Efficient information tools, such as company resources and electronic archives.

-- Get rid of manual reporting systems with time off records and exportable timesheets.
+- Get rid of manual reporting systems with time off records and exportable digital timesheets.

 - Stop scattering data around isolated systems and start using a single system